czietz/stm32g491-coremark/README.md

 ```

 This port is configured to run at the maximum permissible clock speed of 170 MHz.
 Output is sent to the LPUART port, which is made available as a USB serial port (e.g., `/dev/ttyACM0`) via the on-board ST-LINK interface.
 The serial port configuration is: 115200 bit/s, 8 data bits, no parity, 1 stop bit.

+The following sections are from the original readme file and might not fully apply to this port.
+For the official CoreMark repository see https://github.com/eembc/coremark.

 # Building and Running